mvolkmann/blog/src/swift/ARKit.md

   Editing the project from any device or Mac that shares the iCloud account will edit the same project file.

-### Adding a Shape
+### Adding an Object

-To add a shape to the scene:
+To add an object to the scene:

 - Tap the "+" in the upper-right.
-- In the dialog that is displayed, tap "Import" to add your own model or select a predefined model.
+- In the dialog that is displayed, select from a large set of predefined objects or tap "Import" to add your own model.
-  A large number of predefined models are provided.
-  They are divided into the following categories and sub-categories:
+  The predefined objects are divided into the following categories and sub-categories:

   - Imported: models you imported from `.usdz` files
   - Basic: Shapes, Text, Arrows, Callouts, Signs, and Charts